 INFORMATION SECURITY: Policy

 Policymakers and the private sector should adopt a strong and effective information security program.
 The program should be proportionate to the risks posed to consumers’ personally-identifiable information (PII).

 - create, test, and operationalize an incident management framework and policies that will allow for swift detection and response to potential and actual security incidents affecting the confidentiality of consumers’ PII; and

 - limit the use of PII in internal processes unless absolutely necessary, retain PII for only as long as necessary, and securely dispose of data no longer needed.

-- Unnecessary or inappropriate collection of SSNs when consumers purchase goods or services.
+Policymakers should restrict unnecessary or inappropriate collection of SSNs when consumers purchase goods or services.
 Alternatives to SSNs should be used where practical.